 Sources in the Conspiracy-Pseudoscience category may publish unverifiable information that is not always supported by evidence.
-These sources may be untrustworthy for credible/verifiable information, therefore fact checking and further investigation is recommended on a per article basis when obtaining information from these sources.
+These sources may be untrustworthy for credible/verifiable information; therefore, fact-checking and further investigation is recommended on a per-article basis when obtaining information from these sources.
 See all Conspiracy-Pseudoscience sources.

 Factual Reporting: LOW

-Ihealthtube does not have an about page, however on their homepage they explain “iHealthTube.com is a free educational resource, that delivers hard to find information on natural and alternative treatments.”
+Ihealthtube does not have an about page; however, on their homepage, they explain, “iHealthTube.com is a free educational resource that delivers hard-to-find information on natural and alternative treatments.”
 A Whois search reveals the domain was purchased in 2007.

 Funded by / Ownership

-Ownership is not disclosed, however the domain is registered to Scott Peters of Fargo, North Dakota.
+Ownership is not disclosed; however, the domain is registered to Scott Peters of Fargo, North Dakota.
 The website is funded through donations and online advertising.

 Analysis / Bias

-In review, iHealthtube is a Youtube channel and website that primarily publishes alternative medicine pseudoscience and a moderate amount of conspiracies. iHealthtube promotes miracle natural cures for cancer, anti-vaccination propaganda and a fair amount of big pharma and GMO conspiracies.
+In review, iHealthtube is a Youtube channel and website that primarily publishes alternative medicine pseudoscience and a moderate amount of conspiracies. iHealthtube promotes miracle natural cures for cancer, anti-vaccination propaganda, and a fair amount of big pharma and GMO conspiracies.

-Overall, this is simply an unreliable source for credible medical and scientific information.
-(D. Van Zandt 10/8/2017) Updated (6/22/2018)
+Overall, this is simply an unreliable source of credible medical and scientific information.
+(D. Van Zandt 10/8/2017) Updated (11/20/2023)